aickin/react-server-cli/README.md

 ##What It Does

 The CLI builds and runs a `react-server` project, using Express.
-It compiles JS(X) and CSS into efficiently loadable bundles using webpack, and it supports hot reloading of React components on the client-side.
+It compiles JS(X) and CSS into efficiently loadable bundles with code splitting using webpack, and it supports hot reloading of React components on the client-side during development.

 ##Built-in Features

 ###Babel Compilation
 It's rare to see a project these days in the JavaScript world that isn't at least experimenting with ES2015 and ES7.
-To make this easier, all code in your project will be run through Babel using default options, and source maps will be generated back to the original file.
+To make this easier, all code in your project will be run through Babel, and source maps will be generated back to the original file.

-If you want to customize your Babel options, create a `.babelrc` file in your root code directory, expressing your Babel config as a JSON object.
-(Note that JSON syntax is more restrictive than JavaScript; all key names must be quoted, and trailing commas in an object or array are forbidden.)
+To take advantage of the Babel compilation, you need to install the Babel plugins and presets you want and reference them in a `.babelrc` file in your code directory.
+For more on the `.babelrc` format, see [its documentation here](https://babeljs.io/docs/usage/babelrc/).

 ##Options
-Smart defaults are the goal, so it support Babel out of the box, and it has two base modes: **development** and **production**. `react-server-cli` will determine which base mode it's in by looking at (in order):
+Smart defaults are the goal, and `react-server-cli` has two base modes: **development** and **production**. `react-server-cli` will determine which base mode it's in by looking at (in order):

 1. If the `--production` flag was sent in, it's **production**.
 1. If `process.env.NODE_ENV` is `'production'`, it's **production**.